Poetry is a practice of wakeful animism.

-My exploration of Nature-oriented creative spirituality experienced a quantum leap when I encountered my root teacher in "seeking that which the ancients sought" — a woman named Darion Kuma Gracen, a Zen Buddhist and Jungian-informed soul-guide who embodied a mountains-and-forests-oriented form of contemplative practice.
+My exploration of Nature-oriented creative spirituality experienced a quantum leap when I encountered my root teacher in "seeking that which the ancients sought" — a woman named Darion Kuma Gracen, a soul-guide who embodied a mountains-and-forests-oriented form of contemplative practice.

 She also felt a deep bond with Bashō, along with other hermit-poets whom she would introduce me to over the years such as Saigyō, T'ao Ch'ien (Master Five Willows), Bai Juyi, Stonehouse, Lotus Moon (Otagaki Rengetsu), Kago no Chiyo (Chiyo-ni), Santōka, Buson, and many others.

 For these poets, and a long line of other artist-meditators, the journey of poetry wasn't about "literature."
 Their poems and paintings are a visible manifestation of something that preceded the writing — a contemplative way of life rooted in Nature and the mystery of being; one path of many for 'realizing the Way' (道).

 My auspicious path-crossing with my late teacher began a decade-long conversation and a unique experiential training-exploration of the writings and spiritual practices of a down-to-earth "lineage-stream" of tea-and-saké-sipping poets.
-Unlike lineages of Dharma heirs in traditional Buddhism, wherein direct transmissions occur from teacher to disciple, the lineage stream of poet-practitioners to whom I am referring was called to a creative-spiritual life outside religious orthodoxy by a deeper pulse and -- though deeply practiced each in their own way -- they also took their inspiration both from Nature and the life example of poet-practitioners who preceded them by hundreds of years.
+Unlike lineages of Dharma heirs in traditional Buddhism, wherein direct transmissions occur from teacher to disciple, the lineage stream of poet-practitioners to whom I am referring was called to a creative-spiritual life outside religious orthodoxy by a deeper pulse and -- though deeply practiced each in their own way -- they also took their inspiration directly from Nature and the life example of poet-practitioners who preceded them by hundreds of years.

 Bashō, for example, considered Saigyō (1118-1190) his spiritual guide, so much so that he made repeated pilgrimages around Japan following in Saigyō's footsteps.
 Four hundred and fifty years separated them.
 Meanwhile, the Japanese Zen hermit-poet Ryōkan (1758-1831) looked to the life and works of 9th-century Chinese Daoist-Buddhist poet Hanshan (Cold Mountain) for part of his inspiration, even going so far as to brush Cold Mountain poems to hang up around his hut to meditate upon.